daguilarm/belich-tables/docs/en/advanced/relationships.md

 Every time you define a column like `sortable()` and later you try to order the results, this is where the problems begin to occur, since each type of relationship requires a different response from the database, and therefore, each of the responses must be defined.

-At the moment, the package only work with this relationships:
+At the moment, **Belich Tables** only work with this relationships:

 - HasOne.
 - BelongsTo.